scipy/scipy/doc/source/tutorial/optimize.rst

 ``bound`` argument is ``(0, None)`` that means all decision variables are non-negative.
 So, we don't need to do anything the last inequality constraint in this case.

-Finally, we can solve the desired problem using the mathematical converts and :func:`linprog`.
+Finally, we can solve the transformed problem using :func:`linprog`.

 ::